 The Cooling Time Is The Biggest Catch

 The first time you turn it on each day, it takes about 15 to 20 minutes for the water to fully cool.
-While it’s cooling, the light flashes blue.
+While it’s chilling, the light flashes blue.
 When it’s ready, it turns white.

 The Capsules Cost More Than Standard Pods